romans-weapon/kubernetes-knowledge-base/notes/kubernetes/KubernetesGuide.md

       ports:
         - containerPort: 80
 ```

+6. All the components on the master like the kube-api/etcd etc. are deployed as pods in the kube-system namespace and these
+   are automatically started by kubernetes.These are known as static pods.It is started by the master's kubelet from a file
+   located at /etc/kubernetes/manifests.

 NOTE: All the kubectl commands which are used for pod and the corresponding outputs can be seen in code/kubernetes
 section